rolczynski/Explainable-Sentiment-Analysis/article/article.md

 #### Rolf: Exemplary Graphical User Interface

-My dear colleagues have built [https://rolf.scalac.io](https://rolf.scalac.io), an exemplary GUI that presents the package capabilities.
+My dear colleagues have built [https://rolf.scalac.io](https://rolf.scalac.io), an exemplary GUI that demonstrates usefulness of explanations.
 Without installing the package, you have a quick access to the default pipeline that the `absa.load` function returns.
 The backend solely wraps up a pipeline into the clean flask service which provides data to the frontend.
 Write your text, add aspects (optionally), and hit the button "analyze".